 From a young age, I was on antibiotics, steroids, and various medications that disrupt gut bacteria.
 I suffered from intense sugar cravings and yeast infections, major signs that my gut needed balancing.
 The state of my gut health, those genetic predispositions I mentioned earlier, and witnessing a traumatic event at the age of 9 are what I believe led to my mental illness crisis in my teens and 20s.
 It’s alllll connected.

 Our bodies are made up of trillions of bacterial cells, and those cells determine the way every process goes down.
-When bad bacteria outnumber the good, leaky gut can occur.
+When there is an imbalance in bacteria or when there is damage done to the mucosal barrier, leaky gut can occur.
 This means that the protective lining in the intestines opens up, and all kinds of toxins can be released into the bloodstream, triggering massive loads of cellular inflammation.
-Some sneaky invaders called lipopolysaccharides, which are never supposed to be in the bloodstream, will then wreak havoc and cause an uptick in inflammatory cytokines.
+Some sneaky invaders called lipopolysaccharide (LPS), will then wreak havoc and cause an uptick in inflammatory cytokines.

 What do inflammatory cytokines cause?
 They cause all manner of disruptions in the body but recent research has been linking them to mental illness, like this article from Psychology Today states so much better than I could.